 It is expected that all volunteers will show respect & consideration to other volunteers in the house, by respecting each others space & cleaning up after themselves to ensure a tidy & habitable environment.

 The bedroom is shared & can fit approximately 8-10 people at any given time.
-Volunteers are supplied with bed linen & a towel.
+Volunteers are supplied with bed linen.
 Beds are bunk beds.

 The kitchen is medium sized with an fridge, small freezer, oven & gas stove for volunteers to prepare meals if you wish.

 The bathroom is large complete with a shower, basin & toilet.
-There is no washing machine available onsite at the staff house, however there is a washing machine at the shelter which volunteers can wash their clothes with washing powder provided to do so.
+There is a washing machine available at the staff house and washing powder provided as well.

 Upstairs on the 3rd floor is a large rooftop terrace for volunteers to use.
 It is open & is a lovely place to relax, unwind & catch some sunshine in your daytime.